CriticalMoments/CMSaasStarter/README.md

 # SaaS Starter

-SaaS Starter is a open source, fast, and free to host SaaS template!
+SaaS Starter is an open source, fast, and free to host SaaS template!

 We used it to jump start [Critical Moments](criticalmoments.io) and are making it 100% free MIT open source.